-Buyers of these items do not also dispose off these polythene bags in a proper way (negative propriety) (CH ED) $6$ has failed (negative tenacity) to dredge the Korle Lagoon wider, to be able to accommodate more of the waters from the tributaries of the Odaw river (CH ED) 14 polythene bags and the AMA respectively.
+Buyers of these items do not also dispose off these polythene bags in a proper way (negative propriety) (CH ED) 6

+But due to human settlement in the area, the Accra Metropolitan Assembly (AMA) has failed (negative tenacity) to dredge the Korle Lagoon wider, to be able to accommodate more of the waters from the tributaries of the Odaw river (CH ED) 14

+The reporter implicitly and explicitly ascribes negative values to buyers of the polythene bags and the AMA respectively.
 The buyers are construed as bad and immoral in terms of discarding the refuse while the Accra Metropolitan Assembly, AMA is construed as weak (lacks much power and influence) to tackle both the settlement and the flooding problem.
 These resources show disapproval of the actions and inactions of the buyers and the AMA respectively.
 With this evaluation, readers are appealed to dissociate themselves with these participants in the story.